5 Days of War: Reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 34% based on 35 reviews, with an average rating of 4.44/10.
-On Metacritic, the film has a weighted average score of 31 out of 100, based on 14 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a weighted average score of 31 out of 100, based on 14 critics, indicating "generally unfavorable" reviews.
 Both Bloomberg and The Washington Post gave it a one-star rating.

 5 Days of War opened in limited release in the United States on August 19, 2011 in two theatres in New York City and Washington D.C.
 It grossed $6,254 in its opening weekend.

+The film was vehemently denounced by the government of South Ossetia with their Minister of Media, Georgiy Kabisov, calling it "Hitler propaganda" and the people that made it as "Nazis."
+Kabisov also went on to say that the Georgian people and government where "spiteful aggressors" and that the film rejects the "truth" of the war.

 Home media

 5 Days of War was released on DVD (Region 2) and Blu-ray (Region B) on June 13, 2011.
 The DVD is a one-disc set.
 The Blu-ray is a one-disc set that includes DTS-HD 5.1 sound, as well as subtitles, in English, German and French.